 Modern Western civilization and its revolutionary ideals, however, have allowed for the peaceful, pan-racial democracies protesters say they want.

 The idea that the United States is uniquely virtuous is comforting to many Americans, but this is a myth.
-There are a laundry list of incidents from this year alone of peaceful, pan-racial protesters being attacked with chemical weapons and otherwise having their civil liberties infringed upon.
+There is a laundry list of incidents from this year alone of peaceful, pan-racial protesters being attacked with chemical weapons and otherwise having their civil liberties infringed upon.

 Besides which, peaceful protest isn’t somehow magically limited to Modern Western civilization, or even the Classical civilizations we modeled ourselves on.